kengru/kengru.do/posts/240827-qr-generator.md

 be used by anybody and it would not incur much cost on storage, only in traffic.

 Thanks for reading!
-These is the link:
+These are the links:

 Link: [QR Code Generator](https://qr.odin.do)